dumparkltd/state-of-the-world-content/_posts/0100-01-01-methodology.md

 [Read our more in-depth methodology handbook](https://humanrightsmeasurement.org/methodology-handbook/)

-[See the HRMI expert survey for civil and political rights](https://ugeorgia.qualtrics.com/jfe/preview/SV_d71YagJrGqcMq4R?Q_CHL=preview) (please note this is a link to a preview of the survey only, and any responses you make will not be collected)
+[See the HRMI expert survey for civil and political rights](https://ugeorgia.ca1.qualtrics.com/jfe/preview/SV_72IQjpYjeCbIw3b?Q_SurveyVersionID=current&Q_CHL=preview) (please note this is a link to a preview of the most recent version of the survey, and any responses you enter will not be collected)

 [Visit the SERF Index website](https://serfindex.uconn.edu/)